Every Homeschool

 4. Ohio (ACE, closed 2025)

-Ohio's ACE program was a modest $1,000 ESA, income-tested, that homeschool families could access.
+Ohio’s ACE program was a modest $1,000 ESA, income-tested, that homeschool families could access.
 It was funded with one-time federal COVID relief dollars.
 Applications closed in 2025.
 Reimbursement claims had to be submitted by October 15, 2025.
-Ohio's other school-choice programs (EdChoice, EdChoice Expansion) are private-school-only and do not fund homeschooling.
+Ohio’s other school-choice programs (EdChoice, EdChoice Expansion) are private-school-only and do not fund homeschooling.
+Nothing replaced ACE as of June 2026.

 5. Indiana